PedroMoreiragit/PedroMoreiragit/README.md

 ## About me
 Hello!
-I’m <span style="color: #A020F0;">Pedro Moreira Tristão</span>, a passionate programmer with two years of dedicated study in technology.
+I’m <font color="#A020F0">Pedro Moreira Tristão</font>, a passionate programmer with two years of dedicated study in technology.
 I aim to launch my career in the tech industry, sharpen my skills, and grow toward the international market.
 I embrace challenges and learning opportunities to deliver innovative, practical solutions.

 ## Stack